 Kefir is a fermented milk food product.
 It is mainly consumed to improve gut lining, immunity level, boost after a antibiotics dose, and manage cholesterol levels.
-It is one of the Possible Safe for almost all adults and children above one year.
+It is safe for almost all adults and children above one year.

 How does kefir work?

-Kefir is packed with of large population of good bacteria and yeast, it heals the damaged gut lining and improves overall health by populating good flora and eliminates bad bacteria within the gut (digestive tract).
+Kefir is packed with of large population of good bacteria and yeast, it helps to heal the damaged gut lining and improves overall health by populating good flora and eliminating bad bacteria from the digestive tract.

-Some Side Effects Reported, How to Overcome and Who can avoid –
+Some Side Effects Reported and How to Overcome? –

 - Some can develop Acne?

 If some are sensitive to sugar in milk (lactose), acne may develop, it is advised to ferment the kefir drink for additional 4 – 8 hours (after removing the grains) until the last trace of lactose is broken to lactic acid.
 You can also try water kefir which is easy to your gut.

 - Stomach growling, more poop or loose motion / diarrhoea?

 It is detox effect, i.e. bad bacteria dying off and releasing inflammatory markers along the way.
 Your body has to adjust to it, start with a very small amount and build it up.

 This is very rarely reported.
 Ferment for less time or mildly than usual, don’t go for complete fermentation of milk kefir or water kefir.
 This will give you less dosage of probiotics and gradually you can increase the fermentation timings until it suits you.